 There is an enormous shortage of skilled labor market personnel of trade specialties in Germany.
 There are several reasons for this: higher education is gaining in popularity among Germans and there are clearly good career prospects for those who are qualified as workers.
 However, there are also a number of advantages to so-called secondary education.

 Ausbildung is a dual system of professional education, where the pupil is involved in two processes simultaneously: working (practical) and learning (theoretical).
 That is, two days a week the apprentice learns theory in an educational institution and three days he practices in the workplace (the ratio of days may vary from course to course).
 In addition:

-• The student will receive a salary of about 700 € per month throughout the entire period of training and work
+- The apprentice receives a salary of approximately €700 per month for the whole period of training and work.

 In general, the procedure is as follows:

 - Learn German

 - The salary (1000/1700 gross) of the trainee is lower than that of other employees

 - Programmers, engineers and economists receive the greatest number of internship offers